Nonreciprocal photon blockade in a spinning microwave magnomechanical system through kerr-magnon and optical parametric amplifier: RESULTS AND DISCUSSIONS

 Since pure dephasing can undermine photon blockade and serve as a source of detrimental decoherence in the system, we investigate its specific impact on the antibunching characteristics of the cavity photons.
 The effects of pure dephasing are formally modeled by incorporating the following Lindblad term into the master equation: here, $\gamma_p$ represents the pure dephasing rate associated with the cavity mode.

-The influence of pure dephasing on the photon-blockade characteristics is illustrated in Fig.~\ref{fig6}, which presents numerical plots of the equal-time second-order correlation function $g^{(2)}_{a}(0)$ versus the normalized detuning $\Delta/\omega_{b}$ for three pure-dephasing rates $\gamma_{p}$.
-Panels (a)–(d) correspond to the four optimal parameter sets used previously: (a) and (b) are for $\Delta_{F}= 0.5\gamma$ (CW mode) with $\lambda_{\mathrm{opt}}\approx2.46157\times10^{-6}\omega_{b}$ and $2.45563\times10^{-6}\omega_{b}$, respectively; (c) and (d) are for $\Delta_{F}= -0.5\gamma$ (CCW mode) with $\lambda_{\mathrm{opt}}\approx2.46105\times10^{-6}\omega_{b}$ and $2.47275\times10^{-6}\omega_{b}$, respectively.
+The influence of pure dephasing on the photon-blockade characteristics is illustrated in Fig.~\ref{fig6}, which presents numerical plots of the equal-time second-order correlation function $g^{(2)}_{\rm a}(0)$ versus the normalized detuning $\Delta/\omega_{b}$ for three pure-dephasing rates $\gamma_{p}$.
+Panels [a]–[d] correspond to the four optimal parameter sets used previously: [a] and [b] are for $\Delta_{F}= 0.5\gamma$ (CW mode) with $\Lambda_{\mathrm{opt}}\approx2.46157\times10^{-6}\omega_{b}$ and $2.45563\times10^{-6}\omega_{b}$, respectively; [c] and [d] are for $\Delta_{F}= -0.5\gamma$ (CCW mode) with $\Lambda_{\mathrm{opt}}\approx2.46105\times10^{-6}\omega_{b}$ and $2.47275\times10^{-6}\omega_{b}$, respectively.
 Each panel displays multiple curves for different values of $\gamma_{p}$, permitting a direct assessment of pure-dephasing effects at the same operating point.

-Two key insights follow from these plots.
-First, increasing pure dephasing uniformly weakens the photon blockade: the antibunching minima of $g^{(2)}_{a}(0)$ become shallower and the values move toward unity (and above), indicating the progressive loss of nonclassical correlations.
-Second, the degree of robustness depends both on the chosen optimal pair $(\Delta_{\mathrm{opt}},\lambda_{\mathrm{opt}})$ and on the driving direction.
-For $\Delta_{F}= 0.5\gamma$ (panels a–b), the antibunching minimum survives for small $\gamma_{p}$ but is visibly reduced for larger dephasing.
-For the $\Delta_{F}= -0.5\gamma$ panels ((c),(d)), corresponding to the CCW-driven configuration, increasing $\gamma_{p}$ similarly weakens the blockade, yet the antibunching dip remains comparatively more robust for certain optimal $\lambda_{\mathrm{opt}}$ values, persisting even at higher dephasing rates.
-Overall, these results demonstrate that moderate pure dephasing does not immediately destroy unconventional photon blockade (UCB)as small $\gamma_{p}$ values only reduce its depth, whereas stronger dephasing rate drives $g^{(2)}_{a}(0)$ toward or above unity, marking a transition from quantum to classical photon statistics.
+We get two key insights from these plots of the equal-time second-order correlation function $g_{\rm a}^{(2)}(0)$.
+First, on gradually increasing pure dephasing rate uniformly weakens the photon blockade: the antibunching minima of $g^{(2)}_{\rm a}(0)$ become shallower and the values move toward unity (and above), indicating the progressive loss of nonclassical correlations.
+Second, the degree of robustness depends both on the chosen optimal pair $(\Delta_{\mathrm{opt}},\Lambda_{\mathrm{opt}})$ and on the driving direction.
+For $\Delta_{F}= 0.5\gamma$ (panels a-b), the antibunching minimum survives for small $\gamma_{p}$ although it is visibly reduced for larger dephasing rate.
+For the $\Delta_{F}= -0.5\gamma$ panels ([c],[d]), corresponding to the CCW-driven configuration, increasing $\gamma_{p}$ similarly weakens the photon blockade, yet the antibunching dip remains comparatively more robust for certain optimal $\Lambda_{\mathrm{opt}}$ values, persisting even at higher dephasing rates.
+Overall, these results demonstrate that moderate pure dephasing does not immediately destroy unconventional photon blockade (UCB)as small $\gamma_{p}$ values only reduce its depth, whereas stronger dephasing rate drives $g^{(2)}_{\rm a}(0)$ toward or above unity, marking a transition from quantum to classical photon statistics.